-The Board considers that the size of the Board, whilst not being large as to be unwieldy, is appropriate, taking into account the size of the Company and its operations.
-The combined and varied knowledge, experience and skills of the Board members provides the balance of competences that are required, and adds value to the functioning of the Board and gives direction to the Company.
+During the year under review, the size of the Board was increased from six (6) to eight (8) members.
+The increase in the number of directors was undertaken to enhance the skill set and experience of the Board.
+On the 20 November 2017, Ms Elizabeth Ka-Yee Kan and Mr Victor Lap-Lik Chu were respectively co-opted by the board of directors as non-executive directors of the Company.
+The Board considers that the newly enlarged Board, whilst not being too large as to be unwieldy, is appropriate, taking into account the growing size of the Company and its operations.
+The combined and varied knowledge, experience and skills of the Board members provides the balance of competences that are required, and adds value to the functioning of the Board and gives direction to the Company, in line with the strategies and policies set out by the Board itself.

-During the period under review, the Board consisted of five (5) non-executive directors (one of whom is the Chairman of the Company) and one (1) executive director.
+During the period under review, the Board initially consisted of five (5) non-executive directors (one of whom is the Chairman of the Company) and one (1) executive director.
+The number of non-executive directors was increased to seven (7) on 20 November 2017 as a result of the appointment of Ms Elizabeth Ka-Yee Kan and Mr Victor Lap-Lik Chu as directors of the Company.
 Mr Lawrence Zammit and Mr Franco Azzopardi are considered to be independent.
 In determining the independence or otherwise of its directors, the Board considered, amongst others, the principles relating to independence of directors contained in the Code, the Company's own practice as well as general principles of good practice.